 We headed south toward the Swiss border, an hour and a half away.
-We drove on the autobahn, along many stretches where drivers can go as fast as they want.
+We drove on the autobahn, which included many stretches where drivers can go as fast as they want.
 This is the “no speed limit” sign.

 I’m not a big fan, at least from the taste of it I got in Germany.
 On long, empty stretches, yes—like I-70 through eastern Utah.
 But in Germany, there were towns, tunnels, and other reasons for speed limits every couple miles.
 We’d hit one of the no-limit stretches and get flying and then, a minute later, everyone was braking.
 And while my daughter kept her car under 100 mph, there were other drivers who definitely didn’t.
 On many of the no-limit stretches, there was too much traffic and too great a contrast between the fastest and slowest speeds for drivers to have any reasonable chance to avoid disaster if anything happened.

 Speaking of tunnels.
 They were everywhere.
 We must have gone through at least 30 in Germany and Switzerland during the day.
 Some were a couple miles long.
 In Europe, they tunnel through hills that in the U.S. would just be blasted into a trench.
 There were even a couple places where it don’t look like there was more than four or five feet of land above the tunnel.